 JSP Action Tags

-JSP actions use the construct in XML syntax to control the behavior of the servlet engine.
-We can dynamically insert a file, reuse the beans components, forward user to another page, etc. through JSP Actions like include and forward.
-Unlike directives, actions are re-evaluated each time the page is accessed.
+JSP Action Tags use XML syntax constructs to control the behavior of the servlet engine.
+Developers can dynamically insert a file, reuse JavaBean components, forward the user to another page, and perform similar runtime operations through JSP Action Tags like include and forward.
+Unlike directives, action tags are re-evaluated each time the page is accessed, which makes them ideal for dynamic behavior during request processing.

 Syntax: